- Why Insights?

 When customers walk in the door, greet them warmly, introduce yourself, and ask for their name.
 Give potential customers your undivided attention.
 (If you’re with a customer when someone arrives, take a moment to greet them and let them know you’ll be with them shortly.)

 Before launching into a sales pitch, take a moment to listen to their needs.
 Ask questions about what they are storing, how long they think they will need to rent, and how soon they will need a unit.
+These are key customer service tactics.
 Then invite them to tour units that may fit their needs.
 Use the tour as an opportunity to point out amenities and features—such as security cameras, access hours, and so forth.
 Once you have identified a suitable storage unit, ask for and complete the sale.

 People who stop by a storage facility are usually ready to rent so it is up to you to convince them that your facility is the best option.
 By placing the customer and their needs first, you’ll create a good rapport, which gives you a better chance of closing the sale.